dragonchain/dragonchain/docs/usage/permissioning.md

 ```

 If `"allowed"` is not defined, then its value is derived from its parent, which
-is whether or not it is allowed to perform a `create` action on the
+is whether or not it is allowed to perform a `create` operation on the
-`transaction` group.
+`transaction` resource.

 ### Examples